 Like most map projections, the Transverse Mercator projection is actually a mathematical transformation.
-The illustration below may help you understand how the math works.
+The illustration below in Figure 2.26.2 may help you understand how the math works.
 Conceptually, the Transverse Mercator projection transfers positions on the globe to corresponding positions on a cylindrical surface, which is subsequently cut from end to end and flattened.
 In the illustration, the cylinder is tangent to (touches) the globe along one line, the standard line (specifically, the standard meridian).
 As shown in the little world map beside the globe and cylinder, scale distortion is minimal along the standard line and increases with distance from it.

 The distortion ellipses plotted in red help us visualize the pattern of scale distortion associated with a generic Transverse Mercator projection.
 Had no distortion occurred in the process of projecting the map shown below, all of the ellipses would be the same size, and circular in shape.
 As you can see, the ellipses plotted along the central meridian are all the same size and circular shape.
 Away from the central meridian, the ellipses steadily increase in size, although their shapes remain uniformly circular.
 This pattern reflects the fact that scale distortion increases with distance from the standard line.
 Furthermore, the ellipses reveal that the character of distortion associated with this projection is that shapes of features as they appear on a globe are preserved while their relative sizes are distorted.
 By preserving true angles, conformal projections like the Mercator (including its transverse and oblique variants) also preserve shapes.

 SPC zones that trend west to east (including Pennsylvania's) are based on unique Lambert Conformal Conic projections.
-Instead of the cylindrical projection surface used by projections like the Mercator, the Lambert Conformal Conic and map projections like it employ conical projection surfaces like the one shown below.
+Instead of the cylindrical projection surface used by projections like the Mercator, the Lambert Conformal Conic and map projections like it employ conical projection surfaces like the one shown below in Figure 2.26.3.
 Notice the two lines at which the globe and the cone intersect.
 Both of these are standard lines; specifically, standard parallels.
 The latitudes of the standard parallels selected for each SPC zones minimize scale distortion throughout that zone.

 In consultation with various state agencies, the National Geodetic Survey (NGS) devised the State Plane Coordinate System with several design objectives in mind.
 Chief among these were:

 Plane coordinates specify positions in flat grids.
 Map projections are needed to transform latitude and longitude coordinates to plane coordinates.
 The designers did two things to minimize the inevitable distortion associated with map projections.
 First, they divided the U.S. into 124 relatively small zones.
 Second, they used slightly different map projection formulae for each zone.
-The curved, dashed red lines in the illustration below represent the two standard parallels that pass through each zone.
+The curved, dashed red lines in the illustration below for Figure 2.27.1 represent the two standard parallels that pass through each zone.
 The latitudes of the standard lines are one of the parameters of the Lambert Conic Conformal projection that can be customized to minimize distortion within the zone.

 Positions in any coordinate system are specified relative to an origin.
 SPC zone origins are defined so as to ensure that every easting and northing in every zone are positive numbers.
 As shown in the illustration below, SPC origins are positioned south of the counties included in each zone.
 The origins coincide with the central meridian of the map projection upon which each zone is based.
 The easting and northing values at the origins are not 0, 0.
 Instead, eastings are defined as positive values sufficiently large to ensure that every easting in the zone is also a positive number.
 The false origin of the Pennsylvania North zone, for instance, is defined as 600,000 meters East, 0 meters North.
 Origin eastings vary from zone to zone from 200,000 to 8,000,000 meters East.